From data to reduced-order models via moment matching: Data informativity for interpolation

 \end{thm} \begin{pf} By Definition~\ref{def_inf1}, the data $(U,Y)$ are informative for interpolation at $\sigma$ if there exists a unique $M_0$ such that $\Sigma_{U,Y} \subseteq \Sigma^0_{\sigma,M_0}$.
 On the one hand, the existence of such an $M_0$ is equivalent to the existence of $\xi$ such that

 due to Lemma~\ref{Thm_two_incl}.
 On the other hand, the uniqueness of $M_0$ is equivalent to the implication

 Therefore, the data are informative for interpolation at $\sigma$ if and only if (\ref{Eqn_lin_0}) and (\ref{Eqn_uniqueness}) hold.
 Clearly, (\ref{Eqn_lin_0}) and (\ref{condition2}) are equivalent.
 It follows from Lemma~\ref{lemma_unique} in the appendix that (\ref{Eqn_uniqueness}) is equivalent to (\ref{condition3}). \end{pf} \begin{rem} The conditions (\ref{condition2}) and (\ref{condition3}) in Theorem~\ref{Thm_1} allow for an insightful interpretation.
 On the one hand, (\ref{condition3}) implies the existence of a system $ \in \Sigma_{U,Y}$ such that $P(\sigma) \neq 0$.
-On the other hand, (\ref{condition2}) guarantees that if there exists $ \in \Sigma_{U,Y}$ such that $P(\sigma)=0$, then $Q(\sigma)=0$. \end{rem} An important consequence of Theorem~\ref{Thm_1} is that the data do not need to be informative for system identification in order to be for interpolation.
-Thus, it is possible that infinitely many systems explain the same data and they all have the same moment at a given interpolation point.
+On the other hand, (\ref{condition2}) guarantees that if there exists $ \in \Sigma_{U,Y}$ such that $P(\sigma)=0$, then $Q(\sigma)=0$. \end{rem} An important consequence of Theorem~\ref{Thm_1} is that the data do not need to be informative for system identification, {i.e., \eqref{Cond_sysID}}, in order to be for interpolation. {This suggests to say that the informativity conditions for interpolation is weaker than those for identification.} Thus, it is possible that infinitely many systems explain the same data and they all have the same moment at a given interpolation point.

 When $\sigma \in \C \setminus \R$, it is natural to ask how data informativity for interpolation at $\sigma$ is related to informativity for its complex conjugate.
-The following proposition answers this question, based on the results of Lemma~\ref{Thm_two_incl} and Theorem~\ref{Thm_1}. \begin{prop} The data $(U,Y)$ are informative for interpolation at $\sigma$ if and only if they are informative for interpolation at $\bar{\sigma}$ \footnote[1]{The notation $\bar{\sigma}$ denotes the complex conjugate of $\sigma$.}.
-Moreover, if the $0$-th moment at $\sigma$ is $M_0$, then the $0$-th moment at $\bar{\sigma}$ is $\bar{M}_0$. \end{prop} \begin{pf} \textit{only if:} Suppose that the data $(U,Y)$ are informative for interpolation at $\sigma$.
+The following proposition answers this question based on the results of Lemma~\ref{Thm_two_incl} and Theorem~\ref{Thm_1}. \begin{prop} The data $(U,Y)$ are informative for interpolation at $\sigma$ if and only if they are informative for interpolation at $\bar{\sigma}$ \footnote[2]{The notation $\bar{\sigma}$ denotes the complex conjugate of $\sigma$.}.
+Moreover, if the $0$-th moment at $\sigma$ is $M_0$, then the $0$-th moment at $\bar{\sigma}$ is $\bar{M}_0$. \end{prop} \begin{pf} Since the `if' part is evident, we prove only the `only if' part.
+Suppose that the data $(U,Y)$ are informative for interpolation at $\sigma$.
 In view of Theorem~\ref{Thm_1}, this means that (\ref{condition2}) and (\ref{condition3}) hold.
 By (\ref{condition2}), there exist $\xi \in \C^{T-n+1}$ and $M_0 \in \C$ such that (\ref{Eqn_lin2}) holds.
 By taking the complex conjugate of (\ref{Eqn_lin2}), we get

 where we have used that $\overline{\gamma_n(\sigma)}=\gamma_n(\bar{\sigma})$.
 This implies that

 From (\ref{condition3}), we see that